Six things to know about Sharia divorce in UAE from 2025

 Talaq in detail

-The first and second talaqs are revocable (raj'i) -- the husband can take the wife back within the iddah period without any new marriage contract.
-This can be done verbally or by deed.
-The third talaq is irrevocable (ba'in kubra) and requires a new marriage contract after the ex-wife has married and divorced another man (tahleel) -- a rare and socially complex situation that rarely arises in practice.
+A first or second revocable talaq (raj'i) can be reversed: the husband can take the wife back within the iddah period without a new marriage contract, either verbally or by deed.
+A third and final talaq is irrevocable (ba'in kubra) and requires a new marriage contract only after the ex-wife has married and divorced another man (tahleel), a rare and socially complex situation.
 For full details, see our dedicated talaq UAE guide.

 Khula' in detail

 Khula' is the wife's route to divorce.
 Classically, it required the husband's agreement to accept the mahr in exchange for releasing the wife from the marriage.
-The 2024 law changes this: under Articles 65-68 of Federal Decree-Law No. 41 of 2024, the court grants khula' without the husband's consent if the wife agrees to return her mahr and the court is satisfied the marriage cannot be salvaged.
+The 2024 law changes this: under Federal Decree-Law No. 41 of 2024, the court grants khula' without the husband's consent if the wife agrees to return her mahr and the court is satisfied the marriage cannot be salvaged.
+Law-firm briefings report the relevant provisions around Articles 65 to 68, though the exact numbering should be confirmed against the official text.
 This is a significant expansion of women's divorce rights.
+See our full khula' divorce UAE guide.

 The wife may not always have the mahr in hand.
 If the mahr was never paid (a surprisingly common situation where the mahr amount was agreed but the husband never transferred it), the court can offset the mahr obligation against the khula' award, resulting in a net-zero financial outcome.
 If the mahr was already paid and spent, the wife must either return it, agree a payment schedule, or the court may take other assets as equivalent.
 For detailed guidance on mahr enforcement, see our mahr divorce UAE guide.